openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 12: Basic Set Off Delay Time

 This parameter is configured the time delay for device sending BASIC\_SET = 0x00 to nodes that associated in Group 2 when device detects a motion event.
 [0] - Not Send BASIC\_SET = 0x00 Command.
 [1-30000] - Time delay count.
 Unit: Second.
 Available settings: 0 ...
-30000
+30000.
+Default: 30
 Values in the range 0 to 30000 may be set.

 The manufacturer defined default value is ```30```.